NickHeiner/jscodemod/docs/ai.md

 * [API documentation](../src/types.ts)
 * [Command line interface](../src/bin.ts)

+To run this locally, you'll need an [OpenAI API key](https://beta.openai.com/overview).

 ## Demo
 ### Simple Prompt: Converting old JS to modern JS
 If the transformation you want is common, you can simply ask for it in plain language.